• EN10025 Hot rolled steel chequer plate for construction System 1

 A2: Stainless steel must contain at least 10.5 % chromium.
 It is this element that reacts with the oxygen in the air to form a complex chrome-oxide surface layer that is invisible but strong enough to prevent further oxygen from "staining" (rusting) the surface.
 Higher levels of chromium and the addition of other alloying elements such as nickel and molybdenum enhance this surface layer and improve the corrosion resistance of the stainless material.

-Q: How do you use a steel square to measure and mark 90-degree angles?
+Q: How do you use a steel square to determine the slope of a staircase?

-Q: How do you use a steel square to measure and mark out rip cuts?
+Q: How do you use a steel square to determine the slope of a wheelchair ramp?

 Send your message to us